-Inclusion of EB students/ELs
+Inclusion of EB students

-The student demographic data saved by districts in the Test Information Distribution Engine (TIDE) by the date indicated on the Texas Assessment Program Calendar of Events are used to identify EB students/ELs for accountability purposes ("Final Date to Enter Student Information for Accountability Reporting").
-EB students/ELs inclusion and exclusion are available in Appendix H. EB students/ELs TIDE coding can be found in Appendix D.
+The student demographic data saved by districts in the Test Information Distribution Engine (TIDE) by the date indicated on the Texas Assessment Program Calendar of Events are used to identify EB students for accountability purposes ("Final Date to Enter Student Information for Accountability Reporting").
+EB students' inclusion, exclusion, and relevant EB TIDE codes are available in "Appendix H-Data Sources."